CSTS: A Canonical Security Telemetry Substrate for AI-Native Cyber Detection: Learning Objects, View Semantics, and Contrastive Construction over CSTS

-where $\mathcal{P}(i)$ and $\mathcal{N}(i)$ denote positive and negative sets constructed according to the CSTS pairing policy.
-The exact loss may be instantiated as supervised contrastive learning, self-supervised contrastive learning, or triplet-style metric objectives \cite{khosla2020supcon,koukoulis2025selfsup}.
+where $\mathcal{P}(i)$ and $\mathcal{N}(i)$ denote positive and negative sets constructed according to a CSTS-governed pairing policy.
+The specific loss may be instantiated as supervised contrastive learning, self-supervised contrastive learning, or triplet-style metric objectives~\cite{khosla2020supcon,koukoulis2025selfsup}.

 In the CSTS setting, the value of such objectives is not merely generic representation quality.
-Rather, they encourage embeddings that: \begin{itemize} \item preserve semantic role similarity across environments, \item remain stable under partial observability, \item separate known malicious manifolds from benign manifolds, \item expose useful geometry for open-set and zero-day reasoning. \end{itemize}
+Rather, they encourage embeddings that: \begin{itemize} \item preserve semantic role similarity across environments, \item remain stable under partial observability, \item separate known malicious manifolds from benign manifolds, \item expose geometry useful for open-set and zero-day reasoning. \end{itemize}